claw-project/claw-language-specification/definition/claw-abstraction.md

 array indexes is touched by the plus/minus offset --->

 ###### Options and details
-The `kcache` directive must be place just before an assignment.
+The `kcache` directive must be place just before an assignment of an array indexed variable.
 It will cache the corresponding assigned value and update the array index in the following loop body according to the given plus/minus offset.

-If the _offset_ value is omitted, it is set to 1 by default.
+If the _offset_ value is omitted, it is set to 0 by default.

 ###### Behavior with other directives
 This directive has no impact with other directives at the moment.